devmachiine/npm-ffun/README.md

 (x, y) => x + y
 ```

-Your nodejs app could import _(aka use, open,..)_ just the code it needs:
+Your nodejs app could import just the code it needs:

 ```javascript
 // require ffetch and download to code to ./shelf directory